-- 1. To "dive" headfirst, onto the tatami by bending forward and downward while performing or attempting to perform techniques such as uchi-mata, harai-goshi, kataguruma etc. it is forbidden to somersault forward when uke is on the shoulders or the back of tori. - 2.
-Head defence, to ensure that judo has as little trauma as possible, if uke attempts voluntarily to use the head with any movement which is dangerous for the head, neck or spine, for defence and to avoid landing in/escaping from a score he shall be penalised with hansoku-make.
+- 1. To "dive" headfirst, onto the tatami by bending forward and downward while performing or attempting to perform techniques such as uchi-mata, harai-goshi, seoinage, tai-otoshi, kata-guruma, tsuri-goshi, ura-nage etc. it is forbidden to somersault forward when uke is on the shoulders or the back of tori.
+Tori can continue in the competition. - 2.
+Head defence as uke, to ensure that judo has as little trauma as possible, if uke attempts voluntarily to use the head with any movement which is dangerous for the head, neck or spine, for defence and to avoid landing in/escaping from a score he shall be penalised with hansoku-make.
+Uke can continue in the competition.